mavenkim2/mavenkim2.github.io/_posts/2025-10-28-interactive-moana.md

         if prevCtrl = EDGE2, return 2r + k - 2
         else if prevCtrl = EDGE1, continue
 ```
 <p style="text-align: center;">Listing 8.
-Decoding pseudocode for `EDGE2`</p>
+Decoding pseudocode for EDGE2</p>

 The above loops can be represented as bit scan operations.
 We use `firstbithigh` to find the most significant bit of the `EDGE1` and `RESTART` bitmasks that is less than
 the current triangle's bit.
 If `EDGE2` is needed, we bitwise invert the `EDGE1` mask, and clear any bits where `RESTART` or `BACKTRACK` are set.

-Below is HLSL code that decodes the values of indexAddress for a given triangleIndex.
+Below is HLSL code that decodes the values of indexAddress for a given `triangleIndex`.

 ```
 int3 indexAddress = int3(0, 1, 2);